-King County prosecutors rush file attempted rape charge in sexual attack in courthouse restroom
+King County prosecutors rush-file attempted rape charge in sexual attack in courthouse restroom

 “JustCARE has the resources they need and the mayor’s office will release the full funding we appropriated in April,” said Lewis, referring to the $15 million the city and county have jointly committed to spending to rehouse people in the neighborhood, including residents of City Hall Park.

-Outreach to the park’s residents is underway and referrals to shelter will be completed in mid-August, the mayor’s office said in a statement.,
+Outreach to the park’s residents is underway and referrals to shelter will be completed in mid-August, the mayor’s office said in a statement.

 Outreach will intensify in the coming days, according to the mayor’s office, adding the city is committed to restoring the park after tents are removed.